n123git/save-docs/keyitemapi.md

 # Yo-kai Save Editor API Documentation

 A (hopefully) complete JS API for interacting with my save editor's Key Items branch.
-This documentation is up-to-date with API v1.1 and below
+This documentation is up-to-date with API v1.1 and below.

 * How do you use the API?
 * Follow this doc (XD), and paste the code into the JS console once your save file is loaded :>